Rob Gronkowski Injury: Patriots TE Returns to Practice

 “Rob Gronkowski is back at practice today,” tweeted Mike Reiss of ESPN.
 “Watched him align in a three-point stance and then thrust up against a teammate holding a blocking pad, which is one indication of his back injury improving.”

-NFL Network’s Michael Giardi tweeted footage of the practice, which featured the star tight end.
+NFL Network’s Michael Giardi tweeted footage of the practice, featuring the star tight end.

+Kevin Duffy of The Boston Globe posted video of Gronk’s participation in positional drills.

 No Comments